 First Alert Weather: Strong winds expected Wednesday night into Thursday morning

-CBS News New York's Lonnie Quinn says the area will see a lot of sun over the next three days.
+CBS News New York's Lonnie Quinn says Thursday will be on the chilly side but mostly sunny.

 View CBS News In